coyotte508/minijava/README.md

 Progress
 ========

 Finished.
-All's left is improvements (like lifting the restriction on this)
+All's left is improvements.
+For example in if/else, it's required that one of the types inherits the other, but an improvement could be finding the common parent to both types (if they're not primitives).